balotofi/toweringheights-backend/README.md

 Welcome onboard fellow developer/ designer, this is where you will upload your additions to our website.

-What was your motivation?
+1. What was your motivation?

-Why did you build this project?
+2. Why do you want to build this project?

-What problem does it solve?
+3. What problem does it solve?

-What did you learn?
+4. What do you think you'll learn?

-What makes your project stand out?
+5. What do you think makes the project stand out?

-What your application does...
+6. What will the application do?

-Why you used the technologies you used,
+7. Why are you going to use the technologies you will use?

-Some of the challenges you faced and features you hope to implement in the future.
+8. Some of the challenges you think we'll face and features you hope to implement in the future.

 ## Team Members